jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Key Takeaways

-Highest Average Ride Lenghts and Total Rides By Weekday
+Highest Average Ride Lengths and Total Rides By Weekday
 - Casual Riders: The highest total number of rides per weekday occurs on Saturday and Sunday with Sunday at the top.
 The highest average duration is Thursday followed by Friday then Sunday then Saturday.
 - Annual Riders: The highest total number of rides per weekday occurs from Monday-Friday with Tuesdays boasting the highest number.
-The highest Average ride lenfths occurs on Saturday followed by Sunday.
+The highest Average ride length occurs on Saturday followed by Sunday.

 Total Number of Riders
 - Casual Riders: Significant growth from 2019 Q1 - 2020 Q1 at roughly 93%.
-- Annual Riders: Rougly 11% gtowth from 2019 Q1 - 2020 Q1.
+- Annual Riders: Roughy 11% growth from 2019 Q1 - 2020 Q1.

 Shortest to Longest Ride Length Range
 - Casual Riders: Causals ranged from roughly 0.0006 hours to 2953.34 hours